unknowntpo/articles/quickstart/content/posts/syncPool/index.md

 ## Identifying the problem

+Our service is like a excel document datastore. and we use `xorm` as ORM framework,
+Everytime we need to get data from DB, we call `session.Find(&[]Author{})` with the slice of table beans, but this have some problem,

+1. Golang's `reflect` is slow
+2. Memory allocation is very high.

+So every time lots of clients try to download excel file, the memory consumption is too high, and downloadling excel file takes too long to complete.

+## First attempt:

+## Experiment:

 To demonstrate the improvement of our code, I design a simple benchmark,

 There are three ways we can get data from database.